gornskew/lisply-mcp/README.md

 > Type :help for debugging options
 ```

-This allows Claude to interact with the debugger directly.
+This allows the LLM to interact with the debugger directly.
 In HTTP
 mode, you would just get an error message without the interactive
 capabilities.